Welcome aboard the HMS Ganges Museum website

 The museum is manned by volunteers, many are former Ganges boys, long in the tooth but with a head full of knowledge, anecdotes and memories whether they went through the full two years, or as six-week wonders in the latter days of Ganges.

-If you wish to organise a group visit, or a special trip out of usual hours, please contact a volunteer out of hours.
+Although we are currently closed at weekend, if you wish to organise a group visit, or a special trip out of usual hours, please contact a volunteer out of hours t see if something can be arranged.

 Entry to the museum is free, although all donations are welcome and are used for running costs.